kissifrot/php-ixr/README.md

 #Background / History

-The original XML-RPC library was developed back in 2002 and updated through 2003 by Incutio for a number of projects the company was working on at the time.
+The original XML-RPC library was developed back in 2002 and updated through 2010 by Incutio for a number of projects the company was working on at the time.
 It has become fairly dated but is still used extensively by a wide range of commercial and open-source projects.
+This fork makes it usable on more recent systems (PHP 5.4+ ones)

 #Composer